Full Ellipsoid Embeddings and Toric Mutations: Preliminaries

 Definition \ref{def:ATBD} is suitable for almost toric fibrations \cite{Symington,SymingtonLeung} whose base is topologically a disk, as shall be the case in this manuscript.
-In the case that $(X,\omega)$ is a Del Pezzo surface, we can and shall take $c_i = - v_i$.
-The vector $c_i\in\R^2$ in the cut content indicates the direction of the cut at the vertex $v_i$ and the number $n_i\in\N$ is the number of singular nodes along the cut at $v_i$, placed in the positions $v_i + r_{i,j}c_i$, for $j = 1 ,\dots, n_i$.
-For instance, if $v_i$ is a toric vertex then $B_i=(c_i,1)$ and $r_{1,1} = 0$.
+In the case that $(X,\omega)$ is a Del Pezzo surface, which symplectically means that the symplectic structure is monotone, and all the cuts point towards the monotone fibre that, up to translation, we assume centered at $0$.
+In that case, we have that the cut at the vertex $v_i$ is $c_i = - (v_i)_p$ and the number $n_i\in\N$ is the number of singular nodes along the cut at $v_i$, placed in the positions $v_i + r_{i,j}c_i$, for $j = 1 ,\dots, n_i$, with $r_{i,1} < |v_i|$.
+For instance, if $v_i$ is a toric vertex then $B_i=(c_i,1)$ and $r_{i,1} = 0$.
 We have chosen the notation {\it cut content} in line with the {\it singular content} as defined in \cite{PolyMut3}.
-From now onwards, we informally refer to $\SP=(P,\SB)$ as an almost-toric base, referring to an almost toric base with almost-toric base content $\SP=(P,\SB)$.
+From now onwards, we informally refer to $\SP=(P,\SB)$ as an almost toric base, referring to an almost toric base with almost toric base content $\SP=(P,\SB)$.
+Given an almost toric base $\SP=(P,\SB)$, we denote by $X(\SP)$ the almost toric symplectic 4-manifold associated to the almost toric base diagram defined by the polytope $P$ and cut content $\SB$, as constructed in \cite{SymingtonLeung} (cf.~ also \cite[Section 5]{Symington}, \cite[Section 3]{Vianna1}).